 - You have trouble waking the person anytime in the next 24 hours.

 Call a doctor if:

-Blood or clear fluid drains from the ears
+- Blood or clear fluid drains from the ears or nose.

 WebMD Medical Reference from Healthwise